 On the rear panel of the ASA 5506H-X, a pair of LEDs (link status and connection status) for each of the four Gigabit Ethernet network ports, and the Gigabit Ethernet Management port.

 Link status (L):

 - Unlit-No link, or port is not in use.

-- Solid green-Link established.
+- Green-Link established.

-- Flashing green-Link activity.
+- Green, flashing-Link activity.

 Connection-speed status (S):